Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 12 Januari 2026 09.31.29 UTC
+- WIB: Senin, 12 Januari 2026 11.16.24 UTC
-- WITA: Senin, 12 Januari 2026 10.31.29 UTC
+- WITA: Senin, 12 Januari 2026 12.16.24 UTC
-- WIT: Senin, 12 Januari 2026 11.31.29 UTC
+- WIT: Senin, 12 Januari 2026 13.16.24 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

 Kategori: technology